An Exploration of Baroque Art, Architecture & Sculpture

 Painting.

-By the end of the 1560s, when the world was in mediocre Mannerist style, Venice had treasure in form of artist Titian, Veronese, Tintoretto, and Jacopo Bassano.
-You have already learned so much about Baroque art but before I tell you a few crucial paintings from this era, note a few points.
+By the end of the 1560s, when the world was in mediocre Mannerist style, Venice had treasure in the form of artists Titian, Veronese, Tintoretto, and Jacopo Bassano.
+You have already learned so much about Baroque art but before I tell you a few crucial Baroque paintings, note a few points.
 It really was unable to express the religious and spiritual ideals of the time though it has highly artificial figural and compositional formulations.
-The main elements of baroque art are naturalistic and emotionally forceful subjects with a clarity of presentation and the importance of gestures scientifically.
+The main elements of Baroque period art are naturalistic and emotionally forceful subjects with a clarity of presentation and the importance of scientific gestures.

-The earliest significant work from Baroque era belonged to Federico Barocci, Deposition from 1566-69.
-Though, Barocci was from the Mannerist generation, he was the leader of the reform movement.
+The earliest significant work from the Baroque period belonged to Federico Barocci, Deposition from 1566-69.
+Though Barocci was from the Mannerist generation, he was the leader of the reform movement.
 He spent most of his time in Urbino, but his demand for art led him to fulfill commissions all over Italy.
-In the 1560s, he already kept a place of space and atmosphere, colour and light, vivid form, and religious subjects in his art.
+In the 1560s, he already kept a place of space and atmosphere, color and light, vivid form, and religious subjects in his art.
 As he developed this painting style, the space in his pictures became deeper, the atmosphere became denser, and there was a perfect balance of light and shadow.

 Deposizione dalla croce Federico Barocci Baroque artwork

-Some of the masterpieces of Baroque art are Bean eater by Annibale Carracci, Madonna and Child with Angels and Saints by Ludovico Carracci, Still Life By Caravaggio, Baptism of Christ by Guido Reni, Aurora in the ceiling fresco in Rome by Guido Reni.
+Some of the most incredible Baroque paintings are Bean Eater by Annibale Carracci, Madonna and Child With Angels and Saints by Ludovico Carracci, Still Life By Caravaggio, Baptism of Christ by Guido Reni, Aurora in the Ceiling fresco in Rome by Guido Reni.

 Baroque art The Bean Eater by Annibale Carracci